AnabellaHsiao/Codestructionzone/README.md

 - In the duo player mode, two mini users compete to solve coding puzzles.
 We give the two mini users the same set of puzzles; whoever is the first to pass all of them wins!

+- Players share a room code to their opponent to play together.

 - The platform is built with the React framework, and uses Three.js for visually stimulating 3D animations/interactives.

 ## Complexity Points

 - **Three.js (2 points)**

-  - Used to develop kid-friendly animations and interactive features to engage and stimulate children while they complete coding challenges (e.g. title animation, compiling animation).
+  - Used to develop kid-friendly animations and interactive features to engage and stimulate childrens' brains while they complete coding challenges (e.g. title animation, compiling animation).

-  - Utilized to imbue a 3D kid-friendly environment in which mini users can solve coding puzzles.
+  - Utilized to imbue a 3D kid-friendly environment in which they can solve coding puzzles.

 - **Judge0 (1 point)**

-  - Judge0 is used for compiling code from the browser.
+  - Judge0 is used for compiling code the browser's code.

   - When the user runs their code, the code is sent to the backend using the Judge0 API, which santizes and compiles the code, then returns its output to the frontend.